 Once we’ve drafted a deposition summary, we’ll double-check to see if it has the following features to see if it’s up to our standards:

-- It contains essential details such as the witness name, case name, date, and a table of contents or an index at the end of the document.
+- It contains essential details, such as the witness’s name, case name, date, and a table of contents or index at the end of the document.

 - It presents the deponent’s statement in a factual and concise format.
 There is no repetitive content, and significant testimonies and possible causes for witness impeachment are highlighted.